SaashaJoshi/deep-learning-architectures/README.md

-# tf-keras-pytorch-examples
+# Deep Learning Architectures
-CNNs in Tensorflow, Keras and PyTorch (MNIST dataset)
+CNNs in Tensorflow, Keras and PyTorch